Netherlands in World War II: Background

-The Dutch colonies such as the Dutch East Indies (modern Indonesia) allowed the Netherlands to be one of the top five oil producers in the world and to have the world's largest aircraft factory in the Interbellum (Fokker), which aided the neutrality of the Netherlands and the success of its arms dealings in the First World War.
+Its possession of colonies such as the Dutch East Indies (modern Indonesia) allowed the Netherlands to be one of the top five oil producers in the world and to have the world's largest aircraft factory in the Interbellum (Fokker), which aided the neutrality of the Netherlands and the success of its arms dealings in the First World War.
 The country was one of the richest in Europe and could easily have afforded a large and modern military.
 Dutch governments between 1929 and 1943 were dominated by Christian and centre-right political parties.
 From 1933, the Great Depression in the Netherlands, which had begun in 1929 occurred.
-The incumbent government of Hendrikus Colijn pursued a programme of extensive cuts in public spending to maintain the value of the guilder, which resulted in workers' riots in Amsterdam and a naval mutiny between 1933 and 1934.
+The incumbent government of Hendrikus Colijn, in order to maintain the value of the guilder, pursued a programme of extensive cuts in public spending – which resulted in workers' riots in Amsterdam and a naval mutiny between 1933 and 1934.
 In 1936, the government was forced to abandon the gold standard and to devalue the currency.

-Numerous fascist movements emerged in the Netherlands during the Great Depression, that were inspired by Italian fascism or German Nazism, but they never attracted enough members to be an effective mass movement.
+Numerous fascist movements emerged in the Netherlands during the Great Depression; these were inspired by Italian fascism or German Nazism, but never attracted enough members to be an effective mass movement.
 The National Socialist Movement in the Netherlands (Nationaal-Socialistische Beweging, NSB) supported by the National Socialist German Workers' Party which took power in Germany in 1933, attempted to expand in 1935.
 Nazi-style racial ideology had limited appeal in the Netherlands, as did its calls to violence.
 At the outbreak of the Second World War, the NSB was already declining in both members and voters.

 During the interwar period, the government undertook a significant increase in civil infrastructure projects and land reclamation, including the Zuiderzee Works.
 That resulted in the final draining of seawater from the Wieringermeer polder and the completion of the Afsluitdijk.